How children were made to zombies in the incubator of Yukos

 “Children that have come through the Yukos camps should be unilinear, programmed for univocal actions, they bear badges with the inscription “Freedom to Khodorkovsky!”.
 The website Prigovor.ru reminds its reader of what happened on August 20, 2004.

-19 years ago, on August 20, 2004, a wide audience got to know about strange methods of education of the “Yukos Youth” – the web publication “Stringer” brought to the attention of the audience an investigation under the title “Khodorkovsky’s Jugendland” in which educational “methods” were discussed that were applied to teenagers to the benefit of the oligarchs from Yukos.
+On August 20, 2004, a wide audience got to know about strange methods of education of the “Yukos Youth” – the web publication “Stringer” brought to the attention of the audience an investigation under the title “Khodorkovsky’s Jugendland” in which educational “methods” were discussed that were applied to teenagers to the benefit of the oligarchs from Yukos.

 “The camp “Istra”, located in the Moscow Region, just at the end of a shift of the “pioneers of Yukos”, decided to open its gates to the delegation of foreign journalists.
 It was assumed, that they would not pay attention to some oddities of the system.
 At the end of this event, a banquet was organized with cheap vodka aiming at polishing off all doubts", - noted the author of this story who, perhaps, quite by chance, ended up among the foreign reporters who came to estimate suspicious “games” of Yukos with children dabbling with “civil society”.